Registration (Official Enrollment)

 Unless a student is registered, there is no obligation on the part of faculty members to permit attendance in their classes.

-A student who completes the registration procedure (including early registration) and fails to attend classes must officially withdraw at the Registrar’s Office of the College of Engineering, for undergraduate students, 145A Chrysler Center.
+A student who completes the registration procedure (including early registration) and fails to attend classes must officially withdraw at the Registrar’s Office of the College of Engineering, for undergraduate students, 145A Chrysler Center or submit an email to email@example.com from their student email account, which requests a term withdrawal and includes the student’s name and UMID number.
 The student is responsible for the usual registration and disenrollment fees as stated in the current Schedule of Classes.

 The number of credit hours accumulated toward graduation at the close of a given term is used to determine a student’s class standing for statistical purposes.

 Questions concerning class-level designations for undergraduate students should be referred to the CoE Registrar’s Office, 145A Chrysler Center:

 |Lower Division||Freshman 0 to 24||Sophomore 25 to 54|

 |Upper Division||Junior 55 to 84||Senior 85 or more|